 So.
 What’s missing here?
-50 years has been flattened.
+50 years have been flattened.

 FLAT is what happens to roadkill.